Yasharya007/Spotify-Clone/README.md

-It is a clone of spotify Created By Yash ARYA.
+It is a clone of spotify Created By Yash Arya.